zxw1995shawn/BioByGANS/README.md

 $ cd BioByGANS
 $ pip install -r requirements.txt
 ```
-The model can also be implemented in CPU environment,just throuth changing the tensorflow as a CPU version.
+The model can also be implemented in CPU environment, just through changing the tensorflow as a CPU version.

 ## Inplementing BioNER
 We take the chemical NER on BC5CDR-disease as an example in this section.
 Setting several environment variables as: